 Tanning beds aren’t recommended because they emit UVA light, not UVB.
 According to the American Academy of Dermatology, using tanning beds before you turn 35 years old also raises your risk for melanoma by 59 percent.

 Most home remedies haven’t been proven to alleviate scalp psoriasis symptoms.
 However, anecdotal evidence suggests that they can help reduce symptoms when used along with medical treatment.

 Here are some popular home remedies for scalp psoriasis:

-- mahonia aquifolium (Oregon grape) cream, an herbal treatment that can reduce the body’s immune response
+- Mahonia aquifolium (Oregon grape) cream, an herbal treatment that can reduce the body’s immune response

 - tea tree oil to reduce inflammation

-- turmeric to decrease inflammation
+- turmeric to reduce inflammation

 - vitamin D to cut down on redness and inflammation

 Psoriasis shampoos are another popular home treatment.
 While you can get medicated shampoos from a doctor, there are many over-the-counter products that can reduce your symptoms too.